electrikmilk/cherrilang.org/language/index.md

 Contributing to this open-source documentation is recommended as this language is in the early stages and while most things work, bugs or inaccurate documentation are very likely.

+{: .warning }
+The latest release may not include everything in the latest documentation, and you may run into actions or language features of a future release.
+To use the latest features (which are subject to change or not work properly) build from source.

 ## Download & Install

 The easiest way to start using Cherri is to install it using Go: